The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 What is Workplace Misconduct?

 Workplace misconduct refers to any inappropriate, unethical, or illegal behavior by employees that violates company policies or professional standards.
-It can range from minor infractions, like habitual tardiness, to unsolved violations, such as harassment or fraud.
+It can range from minor infractions, like habitual tardiness, to severe violations, such as harassment or fraud.

 Types of Workplace Misconduct